-A maximum of 24 units of graduate credit earned at institutions other than Washington University may be applied toward the Doctor of Philosophy degree and a maximum of 48 units for the Doctor of Science degree.
-Transfer credit must be recommended by the adviser, department or program chairman, and be approved by the appropriate registrar.
+A maximum of 24 units of graduate credit earned at institutions other than Washington University may be applied toward the Doctor of Philosophy degree, and a maximum of 48 units may go toward the Doctor of Science degree.
+Transfer credit must be recommended by the adviser, department or program chairman and approved by the appropriate registrar.
 No graduate courses carrying grades lower than B can be accepted for transfer toward any graduate degree.

-No courses will be accepted toward degree requirements if the course exceeds the 10-year maximum time period unless they have formal approval of the Engineering Graduate Board.
+No courses will be accepted toward degree requirements if the course exceeds the 10-year maximum time period, unless those courses have the formal approval of the Engineering Graduate Board.

-Services for students with hearing, temporary or permanent visual, orthopedic, learning or other disabilities are coordinated through Disability Resources (DR).
+Services for students with hearing, temporary or permanent visual, orthopedic, learning or other disabilities are coordinated through Disability Resources.
 Identifying oneself as having a disability is voluntary.

 To the greatest extent possible, students with disabilities are integrated as equal members of the total student population.
-Services provided for students with disabilities may include but are not limited to: readers, note takers, special parking, tutoring, counseling, appropriate academic accommodations such as alternate testing conditions, and referral to community resources.
-To receive accommodations or services, students must initiate a request for services and are encouraged to contact DR upon admission or once diagnosed.
+Services provided for students with disabilities may include but are not limited to readers, note takers, special parking, tutoring, counseling, appropriate academic accommodations (e.g., alternate testing conditions), and referral to community resources.
+To receive accommodations or services, students must initiate a request for services and are encouraged to contact Disability Resources upon admission or once diagnosed.
 For more information please visit the Disability Resources website.

-All students in the School of Engineering & Applied Science are expected to conform to high standards of conduct.
-This statement on student academic integrity is intended to provide guidelines on academic behaviors which are not acceptable.
+All students in the McKelvey School of Engineering are expected to conform to high standards of conduct.
+This statement on student academic integrity is intended to provide guidelines on academic behaviors that are not acceptable.

 It is dishonest and a violation of academic integrity if any of the following occurs:

-- A student turns in work which is represented as theirs when in fact they have significant outside help.
-When they turn in work with their name on it, they are in effect stating that the work is theirs, and only theirs.
+- A student turns in work that is represented as their own when in fact they have significant outside help.
+When a student turns in work with their name on it, they are in effect stating that the work is theirs and theirs alone.

-- A student uses the results of another person's work (exam, homework, computer code, lab report) and represent it as their own, regardless of the circumstances.
+- A student uses the results of another person's work (e.g., exam, homework, computer code, lab report) and represents it as their own, regardless of the circumstances.

 - A student requests special consideration from an instructor when the request is based upon false information or deception.